High precision measurements of the proton elastic electromagnetic form factors and their ratio at $Q^2$ = 0.50, 2.64, 3.20, and 4.10 GeV$^2$: Results and Discussion

 \subsection{Estimating TPE corrections}

-The analyses discussed in the previous sections all required TPE corrections with a $\varepsilon$ dependence of several percent to resolve the discrepancy at large $Q^2$.
+The analyses discussed in the previous sections all required TPE corrections with an $\varepsilon$ dependence of several percent to resolve the discrepancy at large $Q^2$.
 However, the size of the high-$Q^2$ corrections varied by up to a factor of two between different extractions, and while they yielded smaller low-$Q^2$ corrections, even the sign of these corrections depended on the approach taken as illustrated in Refs.~\cite{Qattan:2012zf, Qattan:2015qxa}.
-These analysis were more focused on the extraction of the proton form factors, using calculations or parameterizations of the TPE contributions, and all took the simplified approach of applying a single TPE correction to the unpolarized cross section.
+These analyses were more focused on the extraction of the proton form factors, using calculations or parameterizations of the TPE contributions, and all took the simplified approach of applying a single TPE correction to the unpolarized cross section.
 Other analyses focused more on constraining the TPE contributions, or included additional observables to allow for model-dependent extractions of the different TPE amplitudes.
 We summarize these works below.

 As described in Sec~\ref{sec:TPE_theory_Phenomen}, a complete extraction of elastic electron-proton scattering requires three complex form factors.
-In their initial examination of the discrepancy, Guichon and Venderhaeghen~\cite{guichon03} estimated the TPE contributions for all three form factors and accounted for their impact on both polarization and cross section measurements.
-But estimates based on only the cross section and polarization requires significant assumptions, as the discrepancy can only constrain one of the three TPE amplitudes.
+In their initial examination of the discrepancy, Guichon and Vanderhaeghen~\cite{guichon03} estimated the TPE contributions for all three form factors and accounted for their impact on both polarization and cross-section measurements.
+But estimates based on only the cross section and polarization require significant assumptions, as the discrepancy can only constrain one of the three TPE amplitudes.